 The spine is divided into five regions:

-- Cervical vertebrae (neck) – the seven bone segments (C1-C7) that support the head
+- Cervical vertebrae (neck) – the seven bone segments (C1 to C7) that support the head

-- Thoracic vertebrae (middle back) – the twelve segments (T1-T12) that serve as a base for the ribs
+- Thoracic vertebrae (middle back) – the 12 segments (T1 to T12) that serve as a base for the ribs

-- Lumbar vertebrae (lower back) – the four-six segments (L1-L6) that bear most of the body’s weight
+- Lumbar vertebrae (lower back) – the four to six segments (L1 to L6) that bear most of the body’s weight

-- Coccyx (tailbone) – the three-five small, fused bones at the bottom of the spine
+- Coccyx (tailbone) – the three to five small, fused bones at the bottom of the spine

 Each of these regions is vulnerable in varying degrees to spinal conditions that can cause neck or back pain.
-More than 80 percent of Americans experience back or neck pain at some point, but symptoms usually can be managed using conservative treatment such as physical therapy and pain medication.
+More than 80 percent of Americans experience neck or back pain at some point, but symptoms usually can be managed using conservative treatment such as physical therapy and pain medication.

-Occasionally, conservative treatment is not enough and a doctor might present surgery as an option.
-If this happens to you, contact Laser Spine Institute (LSI) for a free review of your MRI or CT scan to determine whether you are a candidate for a minimally invasive, outpatient procedure to help you rediscover a life without pain.
+Occasionally, conservative treatment is not enough and a physician might present surgery as an option.
+If this happens to you, contact Laser Spine Institute for a free review of your MRI or CT scan to determine whether you are a candidate for any of the minimally invasive, outpatient procedures we offer to treat neck and back pain.